 Stipend: Payment is in the form of a monthly stipend.
 This will vary depending on resume, experience and length of commitment.
 The range is generally from $800-$1000/mo. plus room and board.
 A bonus is often provided at the end of the experience.

 Housing: A private bunkhouse with deck and patio is provided apart from the home which includes 2 large bedrooms with heat and electricity.
-There is also a new, very cute 'bunkette' for a private accommodation, and a large bedroom in the home is available.
+There are 2 new, very cute, 'bunkettes' for private accommodation, and a large bedroom in the home is available.
 There is a bathroom with a shower, a kitchen and laundry in the basement of the house for intern use.
-There is also a large intern living room in the house that has a library, television and couch, table for games etc. for relaxing.
+There is also a large intern living space in the main home that has a library, television and couch, table for games etc. for relaxing.

 Preferred method of Contact: Email or Phone